nd-dsp-lab/web3db-backend/reverse_proxy/README.md

 - Check that the remote port is not already in use
 - Verify AWS security group allows inbound traffic on `REMOTE_PORT`
 - Check SSH key permissions: `chmod 600 ~/.ssh/ec2.pem`
+- Ensure `set-server.sh` has been run on the remote server to configure SSH GatewayPorts

 ### Container exits immediately

-- Check logs: `docker-compose logs`
+- Check logs: `docker compose logs`
 - Verify `REMOTE_HOST` is set correctly
 - Ensure SSH key is mounted correctly